Ritovan03/rigid-ipc/README.md

 <b>Robust, intersection-free, simulations of rigid bodies.</b>

-This is the open-source reference implementation of the SIGGRAPH 2021 paper [Intersection-free Rigid Body Dynamics](https://ipc-sim.github.io/rigid-ipc/).
+This is the implementation of the SIGGRAPH 2021 paper [Intersection-free Rigid Body Dynamics](https://ipc-sim.github.io/rigid-ipc/).

 ## Files